mapninja/ArcGIS-Pro-101/Convert From QGIS 101.md

 The ArcGIS Pro interface is made up of three basic components:

-**The Map Canvas** – the map canvas is where your visualizations of data will show up when you had a new data layer.
+**The Data/Map Frame** – the map canvas is where your visualizations of data will show up when you had a new data layer.
 This is where you will view the changes that are made when you adjust symbology, when you change the order of layers, or when you produce a new data set through geo-processing

-**Tabbed Windows:**

-* **The Browser Window** – Functions much as Explorer does in Windows.
-In this window, you can visualize your drives and folders.
-Is the equivalent of ArcCatalog in ArcMap.
-* **The Layers Window** – This is where your added geographic and non-geographic datasets will show.
-This is similar to the Table of Contents in ArcMap.
-* **Other Panels** - there are many other panels that it is possible to enable in the QGIS interface.
-We will be making use of the **Processing Toolbox** and **Layer Styling** panel for this workshop.

-**General Toolbars:**

-* **File Bar** – Has the basic commands of any file: New, Open, Save, Save As.
-The New Print Composer and Composer Manager are to create and manage layout views.
-* **Map Navigation** – Allows the user to Pan, Zoom to a Selected Feature, Zoom In, Zoom Out, Zoom to previous/next extent, and Refresh.
-* **Attributes** – These tools allow the user to: Identify attributes, Select / Deselect features, Opens attribute table, measure distance/areas/angles, create spatial bookmarks.
-* **Plugins** – QGIS comes with two default plugins: Python Console and QGis 2 Leaflet Webmap.
-* **Help** – The question mark booklet is linked to the QGIS User Guide.
-* **Manage Layers** – This bar is to add layers (vector, raster, new shapefile layer)
+**The Table of Contents**

+**Ribbon** - ArcGIS Pro uses a ribbon toolbar at the top of the interface which organizes tools into related themes, such as Map and Analysis.
+Other themes will appear when their context is enabled.
+For instance, clicking on one of the basemap layers enables the **Vector Tile Layer Appearance** tab, which provides for setting scale-dependent rendering and transparency.

 ### Customize the interface